China Evergrande to raise $5 billion from property unit sale: Report

 -

-HONG KONG (Reuters) -Distressed developer China Evergrande will sell a half-stake in its property management unit to Hopson Development for more than $5 billion, Chinese media said on Monday, after both Evergrande and Hopson requested trading halts ahead of a major transaction.
+China Evergrande will sell a majority stake in its property management business for more than $5 billion, Chinese media said on Monday, a deal which would be the largest asset sale yet at the debt-laden property developer if it goes ahead.

-Once China's top-selling developer, Evergrande is facing what could be one of the country's largest-ever restructurings as a crackdown on debt leaves it unable to refinance $305 billion in liabilities.
+Once China's top-selling property group, Evergrande is facing what could be one of the country's largest-ever restructurings as the company is weighed down by debts of around $305 billion.
+Uncertainty over Evergrande's fate has unsettled financial markets worried about any fallout from its troubles.

-Evergrande said it requested a trading halt pending an announcement about a major transaction and Evergrande Property Services Group said the announcement constitutes "a possible general offer for shares of the company."
+Evergrande on Monday said it requested a halt in the trading of its shares in Hong Kong pending an announcement about a major transaction.
+Evergrande Property Services Group, a spin-off listed last year, also requested a halt and said it referred to "a possible general offer for shares of the company."

 Both Hopson and Evergrande did not respond to requests for comment on the Global Times report.

-The possible deal seemed to rekindle broader concerns about the risk of contagion or of a hit to China's property sector and the broader economy if Evergrande collapses or is liquidated at rock-bottom prices.
+Analysts said the possible deal signals the company is still working to meet its obligations.
+But it also rekindled broader concerns about the risk to China's property sector and economy if Evergrande is liquidated at low prices.

-"Looks like the property management unit is the easiest to dispose in the grand scheme of things, indicative of the company trying to generate near term cash," said OCBC analyst Ezien Hoo.
+"Selling an asset means they are still trying to raise cash to pay the bills," said OCBC analyst Ezien Hoo.
+"Looks like the property management unit is the easiest to dispose in the grand scheme of things."

-"I'm not sure this necessarily means that the company has given up on surviving, especially as selling an asset means they are still trying to raise cash to pay the bills."
+In August, Reuters had reported that Evergrande was in talks with state-owned and private companies to sell stakes in its electric vehicle and property management businesses, citing a source close to the matter.

-Beijing has prodded government-owned firms and state-backed property developers to purchase some of Evergrande's assets, people with knowledge of the matter told Reuters last week.
+Beijing has also prodded government-owned firms and state-backed developers to purchase some of Evergrande's assets, people with knowledge of the matter told Reuters last week.

-It was unclear whether Hopson's statement was related to Evergrande Group.
-However, Hopson stands in good stead compared with other property developers, owning more assets than liabilities, improving profit in the first half and paying a dividend.
+Hopson stands in good stead compared with other property developers in China, owning more assets than liabilities and improving profit in the first half.

-Shares of Hopson, which has a market value of HK$60.4 billion ($7.8 billion), have jumped 40% so far this year and it was rated B+ by Fitch in June.
+Shares in Hopson, which has a market value of HK$60.4 billion ($7.8 billion), have jumped 40% so far this year and it was rated B+ by Fitch in June.

-Evergrande's property development unit was also profitable in the first half of 2021 and revenue rose compared with a year earlier.
+Evergrande's property services business, which says it managed a total contracted floor area of 810 million square metres at the end of June, was also profitable in the first half of 2021, based on its financial statements.

+If the deal goes ahead at the price reported by the Global Times, it represents a roughly 17.5% discount to the Services' Group's December 2020 listing valuation.

 NERVOUSNESS

-With liabilities equal to 2% of China's gross domestic product, Evergrande has sparked concerns its woes could spread through the financial system and reverberate around the world.
+With liabilities equal to 2% of China's gross domestic product, Evergrande has sparked concerns its troubles could spread through the global financial system.

-Initial worries have eased somewhat after China's central bank vowed to protect homebuyers' interests, but ramifications for China's economy kept investors on edge.
+Nervousness has eased after China's central bank vowed to protect homebuyers' interests, but ramifications for China's economy has kept investors on edge.

-Monday's share trading suspension sent a shiver through the offshore yuan, which fell about 0.3% against the dollar, and weighed on the Hang Seng benchmark index, especially financials and other developers.
+Monday's share trading suspension knocked the offshore yuan, which fell about 0.3% against the dollar, and weighed on the Hang Seng benchmark index.

-"(The) consensus is expecting a restructuring, but authorities to limit systemic risk from Evergrande," said Bank of Singapore analyst Moh Siong Sim.
-But there is "a bit of nervousness," he added.

-Guangzhou R&F Properties Co Ltd fell 6%, while Sunac China Holdings and Country Garden stocks came under pressure before paring losses.
-Shares in Evergrande's electric vehicle unit rose more than 10%.
+The possible deal activity lifted shares in Evergrande's electric vehicle unit by 29% but cast a pall over regional stocks and global markets.
+[MKTS/GLOB]

+"It is definitely a positive move towards solving Evergrande's liquidity crisis and we expect more to come," said Gary Ng, senior economist Asia Pacific at Natixis.

+"However, having said that, offloading some assets may not be totally sufficient, the key for Evergrande is to get project construction going and to sell inventory."

-Shares in Evergrande have plunged 80% so far this year, while its bonds trade at distressed levels.
-Shares in its property services unit have dropped 43% as the group scrambles to pay its many lenders and suppliers.
+Shares in Evergrande have plunged 80% so far this year, while its bonds have held steady at distressed levels.

-The cash-strapped group said last month that it had negotiated a settlement with some domestic bondholders and that it had made a repayment on some wealth management products, largely held by Chinese retail investors.
+The group said last month it had negotiated a settlement with some domestic bondholders and made a repayment on some wealth management products, largely held by Chinese retail investors.

-Holders of the company's $20 billion in offshore debt appear further back in the queue and bondholders have said interest payments due on bonds in recent weeks have failed to arrive.
+Holders of the company's $20 billion in offshore debt appear further back in the creditor queue and bondholders have said interest payments due in the past few weeks have failed to arrive.

-Evergrande faces deadlines on dollar bond coupon payments totalling $162.38 million in the next month.
+Evergrande faces deadlines on dollar bond coupon payments totalling $162.38 million in October.

 ($1 = 7.7868 Hong Kong dollars)